Didn’t you always want to be a world traveler? Visit lands that are far off and see different cultures and try different foods?

 - Watch a documentary where you can see the different culture in that country.
 My kids love these!

-There’s so many things to learn about new countries, the people, the places, and traditions that take place can differ greatly from ours.
+There are so many things to learn about new countries, the people, the places, and traditions that take place can differ greatly from ours.

 Teach your child about other kids from around the world with the “Living In…” series from Ready-to-Read.
 These easy-to-read leveled reading books so they can understand it at their level.